OUR MISSION:

 one individual at a time.

-We are a mixed-age, emergent curriculum, progressive preschool for 3-5 year old children.
+We are a mixed-age, emergent curriculum, inclusive preschool for 3-5 year old children.

-Based on the Reggio Emilia approach, we provide the nurturing, encouraging framework children need, gaining confidence to construct personal knowledge.
+Based on the Reggio Emilia approach, we provide the nurturing, encouraging framework children need, gaining confidence to wonder, explore and construct personal knowledge.

-Teachers act as guides and protectors, learning alongside children as they support exploration and new experiences within a logical, meaningful context.
+Teachers act as guides, learning alongside children as they support new experiences and relationships within a logical, meaningful context.

 Project work always starts with the questions:

 These inquiries encourage kids to notice, wonder, collaborate, and resource the community.
-Children use many expressive languages to make their ideas visible, including art materials, movement, storytelling, and dramatic play.
+Children use many different ways of making their ideas visible, including via visual arts, construction, movement, storytelling, and dramatic play.

-Equally important is the opportunity to build strong relationships, practice resolving differences, and to create a climate honoring every child's story, background, and experiences.
+Equally important is the opportunity to build strong relationships, practice collaboration, compromise and resolving differences.
+It is the adult's job to create a climate that makes space for every child's story, background, and experiences.

 Social justice and social responsibility are emphasized in these early experiences of understanding and respect.